Amikam Toren: Criticism and banned works

 Some of Toren's works have proved too political or too shocking to be shown publicly.
 For instance, his Armchair painting, Untitled: Kill Rushdie was made in 1990 but was unable to be shown in Britain until twenty-eight years later in 2018.

-Such works – using graffiti seen regularly in London at the time of making – sought and seek to comment on the often shocking or offensive nature of our shared cultural environment, and challenge rather than elevate the phrases used.

 Of the phrases contained in some of his works, Toren has said they should not be read as statements of the artist's beliefs, but as reflections of the time and environment in which he works – and that, some he supports and others he abhors.

 In this way, Toren believes in the viewer's intelligence to understand the difference between an artist creating cultural critique and an artist creating propaganda.

 The phrases Toren uses in some works, which may be: beautiful, tender, celebratory, or disturbing, comment on how we move through a culture and environment, that sometimes reflects our own views and morals, but at other times is antithetical to our beliefs.